| |

 Using proper lighting at an indoor ceremony and reception is essential to getting great wedding photos.

-- Check lighting conditions with a light meter to determine the proper settings.
+• Check lighting conditions with a light meter to determine the proper photography settings.

-- Work with a reflector to be certain that shadows are kept to a minimum.
+• Work with a photography reflector to be certain that shadows are kept to a minimum.

 Ask the person you have chosen to photograph your wedding to take their camera and their back up camera to the places where they will be taking pictures and have them shoot some practice shots at the same time of day that they will be taking your wedding pictures.
 Review the practice pictures and determine if any adjustments need to be made.

-Using my wedding photography lighting tips will help eliminate some of the common errors that most inexperienced photographers encounter.
+The above technical wedding photography lighting tips will certainly help create the best pictures you can obtain both indoors and outside.
+By using my wedding photography lighting tips you will eliminate some of the common errors that most inexperienced photographers encounter.

 Click Here to read our disclosure regarding affiliate and advertising sponsors.